-Cold and flu season is here and parents everywhere are waging war against sore throats, stuffy noses and high fevers.
+Cold and flu season is officially here, and parents everywhere are waging war against sore throats, stuffy noses and high fevers.
 Not to mention, we're still questioning whether every new symptom popping up is a cold or potentially Covid.
-What's a mama to do when sickness has breached the walls of her home and taken up residence in the form of a chicken soup-downing kiddo on the couch?
+What's a mama to do when sickness has breached the walls of her home and taken up residence in the form of a chicken soup-sipping kiddo on the couch?
 How do you keep yourself healthy when your kids are sick?

-Hope is not lost: We reached out to experts for their best tips on protecting yourself—and limiting the spread of colds or the flu.
+Hope is not lost: We reached out to experts for their best tips on protecting yourself and limiting the spread of viruses.
 In addition to washing (and washing and washing) those hands and talking to your healthcare provider about the flu shot, the pros had some other often-overlooked recommendations for how to stay healthy in a germ-y home.

 1. Boost immunity with breakfast

 She says parents should opt for whole protein sources such as meat, fish, dairy, eggs, beans, tofu or nuts to add some immune-boosting protein power to breakfast.
 That might look like a yogurt bowl with berries, a fried egg and cheese sandwich or a smoothie with added protein powder.
 Then aim to round it out—at least throughout the rest of the day.
 "A nutritionally balanced diet is best for cold prevention as each nutrient plays a different key role in overall wellness," says Stalte.

 And it's not too late if you're already sick.
-Dr. Celine Thum, Medical Director at ParaDocs Worldwide, says the combo of vitamin C and zinc can decrease the duration of symptoms even after a cold starts to set in.
-"When you start to feel a little bit sick and start to feel that scratchy throat and think, 'Maybe I am coming down with something,' go ahead and take vitamin C," says Thum, who recommends lozenges.
+Dr. Celine Thum, medical director at ParaDocs Worldwide, says the combo of vitamin C and zinc can decrease the duration of symptoms even after a cold starts to set in.
+"When you start to feel a little bit sick and start to feel that scratchy throat and think, 'Maybe I am coming down with something,' go ahead and take vitamin C," says Dr. Thum, who recommends lozenges.

-If vitamin C-rich foods such as peppers, brussels sprouts and broccoli are too tame for your taste, seaweed is a great source of C and other immune boosting vitamins, says Davida Mitchell, L.Ac., Doctor of Acupuncture and Oriental Medicine.
+If vitamin C-rich foods such as peppers, Brussels sprouts and broccoli are too tame for your taste, spicy ginger is another great source of immune boosting phytochemicals, or plant compounds.

-Seaweed may be having a moment right now and veggies are obviously awesome for the whole family, but Dr. Bearman cautions there is no menu item with the antiviral properties to can stop a cold or flu from happening altogether.
+While certain foods and medicinal herbs can slow a virus' progress, Dr. Bearman cautions there is no menu item with the antiviral properties that can stop a cold or flu from happening altogether.